#1

 #5

-You've drawn Three of Swords as the what you mean to them.
+You've drawn The Magician as the what you mean to them.

-You've drawn this card upright which has a theme of Grief and shows up in concepts like arguments, heartache, sorrow, conflict, feeling betrayal.
+You've drawn this card upright which has a theme of Realizing Potential and shows up in concepts like power, purpose, resourcefulness, skill determination.

 Regardless of conflict, your partner is seeing you as an embodyment of those qualities in this relationship.
 Take a moment to think about how your partner sees you in this relationship and how that may be contributing to their ability to resolve this current conflict with you.